Sex Education in Texas Classrooms-

 Below are videos of the three testimonies.
 Watch these testimonies to find out… Is it Risk Avoidance, or Risk Reduction?

 These mom’s testimonies are in such stark contrast to a report that was released today by the Texas Freedom Network (TFN).
-An organization that was founded by former Texas Governor Ann Richards’ daughter Cecile Richards, current president of Planned Parenthood.
+An organization that was founded by former Texas Governor Ann Richards’ daughter Cecile Richards, former president of Planned Parenthood nationally.